-Feline Urinary Health
+Feline Urinary Tract Infection

 Bladder infections and crystals are common in cats.
 Male cats have the highest incidence, but females can and do get bladder issues.
 Because the female urethra is shorter and has a larger diameter than the males, crystals can pass easier, so it is rarely blocked and the flushing action of urinating deters infection.
 Male anatomy is just below the rectum so contamination with bacteria is common.
 The male urethra is smaller and longer and has an S-shaped route that makes flushing of infection and crystals less likely.
 This smaller, S-shaped urethra makes blocking or plugging common in males.